stepaola/CLIteratura/README.md

 Learn the basics of the command-line interface with literature.

-CLIterature is a small project that aims to give a basic introduction to the command-line interface to the people who have little or no relationship with tech field.
+CLIterature is a small project that aims to give a basic introduction to the command-line interface to the people who have little or no relationship with the tech field.

 By the contact with something more common, like literature writings, mainly stories or novels, is how it seeks to teach the sintaxis and use of the terminal.

-The purpose is not to sought the users to abandon the graphical interfaces and become hackers-ninjas.
-The intention is something simplier: familiarize us with the tools that are part of our daily life; namely, the information technology.
+The objective of this is not so that users leave the graphical interfaces and begin to be hacker-ninjas, but something more elementary: that we familiarize ourselves with the tools that are already a part of our day to day; namely, information technology.

-By debunking the tech field as something only accessible for a few people is how it contributes for the user/reader to ponder at least about their habitual character of hardware and software consumer and begin an empowerment process of some of the most important and less know tools of our time.
+Debunking the tech field as something only accessible for a few people is how CLIterature wants to contribute to the user / reader to at least reflect on their consumer role of hardware and software.
+This is intended to promote a process of empowerment to some of the most important and least understood tools today.

 ## Lessons

-1. “House Taken Over” by Julio Cortázar: Learn how to move between directories and how to see files contents.
+1. “House Taken Over” by Julio Cortázar: Learn how to move between directories and how to see file's content.

 ## Acknowledgment